TEACHERS OPEN THE DOOR, YOU ENTER BY YOURSELF!

 €100.00 deposit by paypal, bank transfer or cheque.
 Cheques must be paid 7 days in advance) remainder can be paid on the day.

 Included are: 2 day course, lunch on both days, hand outs and a personalised training programme to practice after the course.
 This does not include accommodation.
 It is also recommended that you book accommodation early.
+The nearest B.B is Birchwood bed and breakfast in Kilgarvan.

 To apply for acceptance